-modes that modulate the local number density of galaxies of various masses.
+The GSMF of the high-resolution simulation Recal-L025N0752 is noisier because the box size is too small to provide a representative sample.
+Note that the main problem is not Poisson noise due to the small number of objects per bin, but the small number of large-scale modes that modulate the local number density of galaxies of various masses.
 Indeed, Fig. 7 shows that the GSMF of Recal-L025N0752 has the same wiggles as that of Ref-L025N0376, which uses the same box size and, apart from the change in resolution, the same initial conditions.
 The wiggles that are present for Ref-L025N0376 are absent for model Ref-L100N1504, even though these two simulations use identical resolutions and (subgrid) parameter values.
 This confirms that the wiggles in the GSMF of Recal-L025N0752 are caused by the small size of its simulation volume.
 We will therefore focus on the larger volume simulations when comparing the simulated and observed GSMFs.

 The simulation results are compared with observations from the Galaxy And Mass Assembly (GAMA) survey (Baldry et al. 2012; open circles) and from SDSS (Li & White 2009; filled circles).
-For the intermediate-resolution simulations the galaxy number densities agree with the observations to $\lesssim\!0.2$ dex over the full mass range for which the resolution and box size are adequate, i.e. from $2\times10^8\,M\odot$ to over $10^{11}\,M\odot$ (slightly below $10^{11}\,M\odot$ for RecalL025N0752).
-The observed shape of the GSMF is thus reproduced well
+For the intermediate-resolution simulations the galaxy number densities agree with the observations to ≤ 0.2 dex over the full mass range for which the resolution and box size are adequate, i.e. from $2 \times 10^8 \,\mathrm{M{\odot}}$ to over $10^{11} \,\mathrm{M{\odot}}$ (slightly below $10^{11} \,\mathrm{M{\odot}}$ for Recal-L025N0752).
+The observed shape of the GSMF is thus reproduced well.

 At fixed number density, the differences in stellar mass between the simulations and observations are smaller than 0.3 dex for Ref-L100N1504 and AGNdT9-L050N0752.
-Given that even for a fixed IMF, uncertainties in the stellar evolution models used to infer stellar masses are ~0.3 dex (e.g. Conroy, Gunn & White 2009; Behroozi, Conroy & Wechsler 2010; Pforr, Maraston & Tonini 2012; Mitchell et al. 2013), there is perhaps little point in trying to improve the agreement between the models and the data further.
+Given that even for a fixed IMF, uncertainties in the stellar evolution models used to infer stellar masses are ~ 0.3 dex (e.g. Conroy et al. 2009; Behroozi et al. 2010; Pforr et al. 2012; Mitchell et al. 2013), there is perhaps little point in trying to improve the agreement between the models and the data further.